ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-07-02-a-document-processing-framework.md

 Here are the Prodigy recipes we will use:

 - `image.manual`: is a built-in recipe that allows us to load images from a directory and add bounding box annotations.
-- `image.train-pdf`: is a custom recipe that finetunes a [LayoutLMv3 model](https://arxiv.org/abs/2204.08387) given an annotated dataset.
+- `image.train`: is a custom recipe that finetunes a [LayoutLMv3 model](https://arxiv.org/abs/2204.08387) given an annotated dataset.
-- `image.qa`: is a custom recipe that takes in a finetuned LayoutLMv3 model and a directory of test images for correction and quality assurance.
+- `image.correct`: is a custom recipe that takes in a finetuned LayoutLMv3 model and a directory of test images for correction and quality assurance.

 You can find a sample implementation of these recipes in this [Github repository](https://github.com/ljvmiranda921/prodigy-pdf-custom-recipe):